 Ohio law allows Solid Waste Districts to fund their recycling programs by collecting a fee on solid waste disposed in landfills and transfer stations.
 The law requires Ohio landfills and transfer stations to collect fees on behalf of Districts and remit the fees monthly to the appropriate Solid Waste District.

-The Erie County Solid Waste District is funded by a $4 per ton generation fee that is charged on waste originating in Erie County.
+The Erie County Solid Waste District is funded by a $6 per ton generation fee that is charged on waste originating in Erie County.
 The fee is collected at any landfill or transfer station in Ohio where Erie County waste is taken.
-The generation fee will increase to $6 per ton on July 1, 2010.

 In order to fund educational programs and special waste reduction projects, the District also seeks out and applies for grant funds.

 The District does not receive funding from the county general fund.
-Neither can District fees be used to support county activities.
-Fee revenue can only be spent on District activities.
+District fees can be used to support county activities and generation fees can only be spent on District activities using the Ten Allowable Uses set by Ohio EPA

 The Solid Waste District office can provide more information on waste reduction programs, as well as speakers, literature and information on Erie County recycling opportunities.
 Contact: